Image File Naming Conventions for the Web

 Does All This Stuff Really Matter?

-If quality and performance matter to you over the long run, then the answer is yes.
+If quality and performance of your website matter to you over the long run, then the answer should be yes.

 When developing a website and publishing content to the Web, it's really easy to let attention to detail slide.
 A lot of people slack on these points, either because they're not aware of how to do it right, or because it's a lot of trouble to do it correctly.
 Furthermore, developers know that most site owners will never go in to their media library and check file names, alt tags, or inspect their site's code.
 I've stepped into many WordPress websites that are absolute rats' nests when inside the dashboard and, honestly, in those cases, that sloppiness usually ended up reflecting on the front end, as well.
 If your business matters—and I hope it does if you're doing it—then keeping a clean and well-organized house, so to speak, should always be a priority.